 WordPress users can expect a continuation of frequent updates, iterations, and experiments.
 The good news is user experience seems to be a priority for the team in 2021.

-Visit Bluehost today to learn more about the number one recommended web hosting for WordPress.
+Visit Bluehost today to learn more about how you can get assistance with web hosting for your WordPress website.